By Lynton March 2026 12 Min Read Market Analysis

 Of enterprise software's 15.2% growth, roughly 9 points are just vendor price hikes — not new capabilities.
 The real new spending?
 About 6%.
 And most of that is going to AI.

-Read that again.
-The budgets are bigger.
 The checks are being written.
-But they're going to AI infrastructure and AI-native tools — not SaaS license renewals.
-CIOs aren't buying more of the same.
-They're buying what comes next.
+They're just going to AI infrastructure and AI-native tools instead of SaaS renewals.
+CIOs are funding what comes next.

 05 / Why bolt-on fails